 PhD Thesis – in progress (2017 – 2021)

-Participatory mobility dashboards in the smart city
+Participatory mobility dashboards

 Each prototype’s effectiveness is evaluated by their capacity to engage and empower citizen users.
 Several use cases are built and evaluated using this platform.